wristy/bootcamp-module-2/README.md

     arr[min] = temp
 ```

-3. It's important to stress that some types of closures may obscure

 ## That's all!

 Hopefully by now you've been able to get hands-on experience with the basics